CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-25.md

 1. On the Review and Create tab, select the **Save** button to create and save the new Scheduled Analytics rule.

    ![](./media/ex3_g_tr_12.png)

+## Review

+In this lab, you:
+- Created an NRT analytics query rule in Microsoft Sentinel.
+- Configured the rule’s name, severity, MITRE ATT&CK mapping, and status.
+- Added a KQL query to detect suspicious PowerShell executions.
+- Mapped host entity information for improved investigation context.
+- Enabled incident creation for automated detection and response.

+## You have successfully completed the lab.
+Click on Next to Continue